Miltonr87/Manifest-404/README.md

 From there, **Code Revolution** sparks the rebellion.
 The riffs hit sharper, the lyrics turn outward — it’s not just about being trapped inside your head anymore, it’s about smashing the systems that profit from your silence armed with code, a computer, and a cup of coffee.

 Then comes **Pixelated Love**, where irony cuts deep.
 A love song filtered through screens and glitches, it turns the digital world into a broken mirror.
-Affection reduced to pixels, intimacy trapped behind firewalls (modern loneliness dressed up with distorted chords).
+Affection reduced to pixels, intimacy trapped behind firewalls.

 The album darkens with **Echoes of Sovereignty**, a heavy anthem of fractured freedom.
 It’s the sound of identity stripped bare, asking if sovereignty even exists in a world ruled by the USA — masked as Superman — flies above the world with its algorithms, surveillance, and walls that never stop echoing.